Does LLM Focus on the Right Words? Mitigating Context Bias in LLM-based Recommenders: Preliminary

-In this section, we first identify the language bias in fine-tuning LLM for recommendation, followed by discussing its negative effect.
-We then analyze the underlying causes of this bias and discuss why existing methods can not effectively address this issue.
+In this section, we first identify the context bias in fine-tuning LLM for recommendation, followed by discussing its negative effect.
+We then analyze the underlying causes of this bias and discuss why existing methods can not effectively address this issue. \footnote{The experimental configuration in this section is consistent with our main experimental setup described in Section \ref{sec:implementation_details}.
+We also provide additional analyses on other Prompt templates and LLMs in Appendix \ref{apd:FAA}.}